Federal Energy Management Program Technical Assistance

 Feasibility assessments, commissioning assistance, and life cycle costing to help federal agencies apply sustainable design, operations, and maintenance practices to facilities.

 The Resilience Roadmap, which helps government jurisdictions come together for resiliency planning.

 A range of fleet analysis, training, information, and technical assistance to help federal fleets maximize their use of alternative fuels and compare strategies for reducing fuel use through FEMP’s Sustainable Federal Fleets program.

-Energy Savings Performance Contracts (ESPCS), which allow federal agencies to form partnerships with energy service companies to avoid the up-front capital costs and special Congressional appropriations typically required for energy savings projects.
-For information about how NREL can assist with ESPCs, contact Douglas Dahle.
+Energy savings performance contracts (ESPCs): ESPCs allow federal agencies to form partnerships with energy service companies to avoid the up-front capital costs and special Congressional appropriations typically required for energy savings projects.
+For information about how NREL can assist with ESPCs, contact Colton Heaps.

-Power Purchase Agreements (PPAS), which enable private financing of renewable projects, allowing developers to benefit from tax incentives and accelerated depreciation while allowing federal agencies to reduce their exposure to risk and secure long-term electricity pricing.
+Power purchase agreements (PPAs): PPAs enable private financing of renewable projects, allowing developers to benefit from tax incentives and accelerated depreciation while allowing federal agencies to reduce their exposure to risk and secure long-term electricity pricing.
 For more information about how NREL can assist with PPAs, contact Chandra Shah.

-Utility Energy Service Contracts (UESCS), which enable agencies to partner with their franchised or serving utilities to finance energy improvements.
+Utility energy service contracts (UESCs): UESCs enable agencies to partner with their franchised or serving utilities to finance energy improvements.
 For information about how NREL can assist with UESCs, contact Karen Thomas.

-To learn more about NREL's FEMP work, contact Robert Westby.
+To learn more about NREL's FEMP work, contact Jerry Davis.